 This combo adventure tour is one of our favorite things to do in Costa Rica!
-Zipline through the forest and over a canyon, tarzan swing over a river, horseback ride to waterfalls and white water tube down the river.
-Wind down the day with relaxing hot springs and soothing mud baths!
+Zipline through the forest, horseback ride and white water tube down the river.
+Wind down the day with relaxing hot springs and mud baths!

 You can read more about the Guachipelin combo adventure tour here.
 It is 1.5 hours from Coco, Tamarindo and Flamingo.

 Day 6: Fly out

 It’s time to go home!
-Even though your trip was only somewhat short, you still got a well rounded experience visiting beaches, going on adventures and seeing wildlife with this 5 day itinerary in Guanacaste!
+Even though your trip was short, you still had a great time with this itinerary in Guanacaste.

 - The best months to visit Guanacaste depends on your preferences.
-High season is end of December – April and it is extremely crowded and expensive.
-August – November is less busy and prices go down a bit.
-But if you don’t want to run into any rain, dry season is the best time for you (Dec – April).
-March and April are the hottest months where it reaches the 100’s for weeks.
-September – November are the rainiest months.
+High season is end of December – April and it is very crowded, hot and expensive.
+September – November is less busy, rainier and is cheaper.
+But if you don’t want to run into any rain, dry season is the best time (Dec – April and July).
+Average temperatures in Guanacaste range from 85 – 100 F (29 to 38 C) so bring LOTS of sunscreen and appropriate sun protection.

 Check out other sample itineraries!